 - The percentage of our clients that can be considered as a traditional firm (for example finance and solicitors etc.) has decreased in the last four years with only 14.8% of our client base in 2014 in comparison to 24.4% in 2010.

 - The type of companies which fall under the “technology” bracket such as media, advertising and marketing firms has increased.
+So if you have a business and it’s not yet inclined to technology, merge it now.
+You can loan to get money for the expenses at loanovao.
+For more information about their services, visit loanovao.co.uk.
 In 2010 they made up 15% of our client base compared to 24.4% in 2014.

 - Increasing dominance of predominately retail firms with an increase from 3.6% in 2010 to 8.5% in 2014.

-These interesting results definitely relate to the changing business landscape in London, with a greater dominance of “technology” related firms (fitting under the bracket of marketing, advertising, digital and e-commerce dominated companies).
+These interesting results definitely relate to the changing business landscape in London, with a greater dominance of “technology” related firms (fitting under the bracket of marketing, advertising, digital and e-commerce dominated companies, even top slot games).
 A sharp decrease in the traditional firms is confirmed by our data collection and demonstrates the lowering of budgets and their want to enjoy corporate entertainment or a team building event.
 Another factor we have noticed is the number of retail companies which has increased.

 Why is the workplace environment changing?